 Japan has the oldest life expectancy in the world; which means that the people in Japan live a long time.
 Men live to 79 years old and women live to 86 years old.
-In a recent study conducted by the World Health Organization, Japanese women came in first with the life expectancy of 87.0 years.
-So, what is the secret of Japanese lifespan??
+In a recent study conducted by the World Health Organization, Japanese women came in first with a life expectancy of 87.0 years.
+So, what is the secret of the Japanese lifespan??

 In December 2013, the traditional Japanese cuisine, ‘Washoku’ was on the UNESCO’s Intangible Cultural Heritage list.

 It is not genetics that keeps them alive because, during the World War, Japan had the lowest expectancy.
 So, what are the factors that cause the Japanese to live so long?
-What could be the secret of Japanese lifespan??
+What could be the secret of the Japanese lifespan??

 THE JAPANESE DIET